-- Also remove important documents or cards from your wallet in case it is stolen.
+- Remove important documents or cards from your wallet in case it is stolen.

-- Never carry you purse/wallet in your back pocket or inside jacket pocket.
+- Never carry your purse/wallet in your back pocket or inside your jacket pocket.
 Carry it in your tightest pocket.

 - Hold your purse/wallet securely in crowds.